bratpeki/modern-milkytracker-guide/docs/ui.md

 - `Add` - Add tracks
 - `Sub` - Subtract (Remove) tracks

-The options which can be explained simply are:
+The options which don't link to a heading do the following:

 | Option     | Description |
 | -          | -           |